 - Columbia University is dedicated to facilitating equal access to all educational resources, and to cultivating a campus culture that is sensitive and responsive to students' needs.
 Please endeavor to be flexible when students request accommodation for religious observance, health or family emergency, or similar circumstances.
 If you have questions about any specific requests, please contact Yadira Ramos-Herbert, Dean of Students.

-- Students who request accommodations on the grounds of disability should be referred to Christy Pastore, Director of Registration Services, who coordinates the provision of accommodations pursuant to the Americans with Disabilities Act and ABA Standard 207.
+- Students who request academic accommodations on the grounds of disability should be referred to Jennifer Braden, Assistant Director of Academic Counseling and Student Support.

 - It is customary to record classes that are held on major religious holidays so that students are not disadvantaged by absence.
 If you would like to arrange to record your class please write to email@example.com.
 If you are unable to attend class for reasons of religious observance, please reschedule the class in consultation with the enrolled students and write to firstname.lastname@example.org to reserve a classroom.